cjmcdonald42/mxMoodle/local/mxschool/deans_permission/README.md

 This subplugin was developed in 2020 by:
 - Cannon Caspar, Class of 2021 <cpcaspar@mxschool.edu>
 - Charles J McDonald, Academic Technology Specialist <cjmcdonald@mxschool.edu>
+And was expanded over the Summer of 2021 by the Moodle Development Team.

 ## License
-As Moodle itself, this plugin is provided freely under the [GNU General Public License v3.0](/COPYING.txt).
+As Moodle itself, this plugin is provided freely under the [GNU General Public License v3.0](/COPYING.txt). </br>

-© 2018-2020 Middlesex School, 1400 Lowell Rd, Concord MA 01742 All Rights Reserved.
+© 2018-2021 Middlesex School, 1400 Lowell Rd, Concord MA 01742 All Rights Reserved.